sdairs/airbyte-dbt-basic-demo/README.md

 In MariaDB you will find a database called `dest_sb` and the raw_covid table prefixed with abt_ e.g. `abt_raw_covid`.

 **Note**: pgAdmin is not pre-configured with the Postgres server.
 You need to add a new Server connection, using the Postgres details that are printed to the terminal.

+When you are done, run `teardown.sh` to remove the Docker resources created by this demo.